Pharmacy Practice & Translational Research

 Chair: Kevin W. Garey, M.S., Pharm.D., FASHP

 The Department of Pharmacy Practice and Translation Research includes 30 faculty members dedicated to improving human health by advancing the principles, science and practice of pharmaceutical care.
-With its renowned clinical and research faculty, dedication to serving the community, and affiliation with the prestigious Texas Medical Center, the department is an international leader in providing quality education for its professional and pharmacy administration graduate students.
+With its renowned clinical and research faculty, dedication to serving the community, and affiliation with the prestigious Texas Medical Center, the department is an international leader in providing quality education for its professional students.

 Mission and Goals

 The mission of the Department of Pharmacy Practice and Translational Research is to:

 - Advance research and development in the fields of pharmacy and pharmacy administration to enhance the safe and effective delivery of pharmaceuticals and pharmaceutical care; and

 - Prepare pharmacists and health service administrators/researchers to use their knowledge and skills to improve patient care, add value to their business or institution and strengthen their communities.